-First held in 1966 at the request of Srila Prabhupada (founder of the Hare Krishna Movement), the Sunday Love Feast has evolved as an integrated celebration of Lord Krishna’s pastimes: chanting, hearing spiritual knowledge, dancing, eating, fellowship and generally sharing the bliss of God’s presence.
+First held in 1966 at the request of Srila Prabhupada (founder of the Hare Krishna Movement), the Sunday Love Feast has evolved as an integrated celebration of Lord Krishna’s pastimes: chanting, hearing spiritual knowledge, dancing, eating, fellowship, and generally sharing the bliss of God’s presence.

 A Sunday Love Feast is now held in nearly 400 temples worldwide.
-Anyone can come regardless of beliefs as we welcome all into an experience of Love.
+Anyone can come regardless of beliefs, as we welcome all into an experience of Love.

-Come join us every Sunday for the Love Feast.
 No one leaves hungry for a taste of the Divine!
-Dress is casual but nice. $3 donation is suggested.
+The dress is casual but nice.
+A $3 donation is suggested.

 The Sri Sri Radha Krishna Temple in Spanish Fork, Utah and was built to meet the needs of the Hindu community in Utah County, Utah and hosts seasonal festivals, weddings, receptions, Yoga classes and other weekly services for prayer and meditation.

 Classical and folk dancing, live music, dramas, a ceremony of lights, a huge vegetarian feast, and an offering of respect to a live cow.

 The Festival of Lights occurs during the lull between fall harvests and the onset of the monsoons.
 Thus it is a time of thanksgiving, and that corollary festival is called Anna Kuta (literally meaning “heaps of food”).
 Lord Krishna inaugurated this festival by inspiring the inhabitants of His village (Vrndavan) to worship the cows on this one day per year and to prepare a huge celebratory feast consisting of no less than 108 preparations.

 Guests are encouraged to prepare vegetarian dishes at home (without onions or garlic) and bring them to the temple to augment the devotional offerings.
 Optionally, one could bring fruits or flowers.